AV receiver buying guide: Which is right for me?

 Most units have some sort of Wi-Fi capabilities.
 Many offer built-in Wi-Fi, while some can connect to the internet using an Ethernet cable connected into your home’s Wi-Fi router.
 Regardless of the method being able to access the internet, you’re able to enjoy a wider range of content.

-Using Wi-Fi, you can stream music and video from popular services like Spotify, Tidal, Amazon Prime Video and Netflix.
+Using Wi-Fi, you can stream music and video from popular services like Spotify, Tidal, Amazon Prime Video (30-day FREE trial) and Netflix.
 All without needing any external devices.
 Also, you can easily download any firmware updates.

 Many receiver offer apps that let you control the device from the convenience of your smartphone or tablet, allowing you full control from anywhere with a Wi-Fi signal.